 The Best Value Vitamin C Serum

-I think a lot of us (myself included) probably fall into the category of wanting to upgrade a bit but maybe not quite ready for the $80-$100 plus a bottle SkinCeuticals or C-Firma level.
+A lot of users (myself included) probably fall into the category of wanting to upgrade a bit but maybe not quite ready for the $80-$100 plus per bottle SkinCeuticals or C-Firma level.
 This analysis is done with you (and me) in mind.

 Since C-Firma won best overall in my ranking I just ordered a bottle to try after my Timeless serum is finished, but honestly if I don't have to pay that much I'd prefer not to.
 Value is the name of the game.
 The best value serum is the one that balances results with cost effectiveness.